jcsodenkamp/Ecommerce-App-with-Django-and-React/README.md

 # Ecommerce-App-with-Django-and-React

 # Features
-- Full featured shopping cart
+- Full featured shopping cart (must have)
-- Product reviews and ratings
+- Product reviews and ratings (nice to have)
-- Top products carousel
+- Top products carousel (nice to have)
-- Product pagination
+- Product pagination(nice to have)
-- Product search feature
+- Product search feature (must have)
-- Full featured shopping cart
-- User profile with orders
+- User profile with orders (must have)
-- Checkout process (shipping, payment method, etc)
+- Checkout process (shipping, payment method, etc) (must have)
-- Admin product management
+- Admin product management (must have)
-- Admin user management
+- Admin user management (must have)
-- Admin Order details page
+- Admin Order details page (must have)
-- Mark orders as delivered option
+- Mark orders as delivered option (must have)

 # Models
 - User